 The Three Stooges' next film was Punch Drunks which was the only short film written entirely by the Stooges.
 Curly stars as a reluctant boxer who goes wild every time he hears "Pop Goes the Weasel".
 I'll admit it's my favorite of all the short films that the Three Stooges did.

 Stooges' films were made at a steady pace, about 8 per year.
 In Three Little Pigskins and In "Punch Drunks" a young tall, blonde Lucille Ball appears.
 You may not recognize her at first but will recognize her voice.

 In 1946, during the filming of Half-Wits Holiday, Curly suffered a stroke.
 He was replaced by Shemp.
 Although Curly appeared in Hold That Lion!
 (1947) in a cameo, it is the only Stooges' film to contain all three Howard brothers: Moe, Curly, and Shemp.

-Other famous Brooklyn-born list of people is long and includes: Jackie Gleason, Danny Kaye, Moe & Curly of the Three Stooges, Chuck Connors, Larry David, Jerry Seinfeld, Jimmy Kimmel, Vince Lombardi, Vinnie Testaverde, Phil Rizzuto, Tommy Davis, Connie Hawkins, Chris Mullin, Carmelo Anthony, Mike Tyson, Michael Jordan and Dr. Anthony Fauci to name a few.
+The famous Brooklyn-born list of people is long and includes Jackie Gleason, Danny Kaye, Chuck Connors, Larry David, Jerry Seinfeld, Jimmy Kimmel, Anne Hathaway, Larry King, Vince Lombardi, Vinnie Testaverde, Phil Rizzuto, Tommy Davis, Connie Hawkins, Chris Mullins, Carmelo Anthony, Mike Tyson, Michael Jordan, and Dr. Anthony Fauci to name a few.

 No matter who I meet or work with, there’s never any hesitation when asked; Where were you born?
 I say Brooklyn with pride.